Making Carers Count - Adult carers from under-represented groups

 Blackpool Carers Centre

-Through the Making Carers Count project we aim to support carers affected by a loved one's problematic substance use, providing them with information around substances, addiction and recovery, time and space to discuss the impact of their caring role and opportunities for respite and peer support.
+Through this new funding we launched our ReFocus project which aims to support carers in Blackpool who are affected by a loved one’s problematic substance use, providing them with information around substances, addiction and recovery, time and space to discuss the impact of their caring role and opportunities for respite and peer support.